bli-exercises

 3. Per-exercise Project name.

-4. Locked copy for every copy-prompt: Starter, Refine (if any), Encapsulation, Invoking, and Extend-Generator (if Extend used).
+6. Locked copy for every copy-prompt: Starter, Refine (if any), Encapsulation (Pattern 2 only), Invoking, and Extend-Generator (if Extend used).

 7. Devil’s Advocate — active risks and mitigations